pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 end
 ```

-Much easier to reason about and the underlying logic will work for any entities with movement.
+This is simpler to reason about and the underlying logic will work for any entities with movement.

 I didn't add back the mob combat chasing behavior, since that's something to revisit when reworking combat to use the new abstractions.